idenfy/Documentation/pages/GeneratingIdentificationToken.md

    "clientId":"100000"
 }
 ```
-As our only mandatory parameter is **clientId**, howerver we strongly recommend that you would append at least client’s name and surname if possible.
+As our only mandatory parameter is **clientId**, however we strongly recommend that you would append at least client’s name and surname if possible.
 It increases the success rate of identification verification.
 ```json
 {
    "clientId":"100000",